-This one-day free hybrid symposium brings together people interested in understanding and improving blind and visually impaired (VIB) access to music technology.
+This one-day free hybrid (online and in person) symposium brings together people interested in understanding and improving blind and visually impaired (VIB) access to music technology.

 We invite VIB musicians, sound engineers, live performers, bedroom producers, software developers, product owners and anyone interested in music technology and accessibility to participate in this event.